adapper/Evo_RecGenes_MS/Isoform_ID/README.md

 - gen_speE.fa : sequences from Ensembl
 - gen_spe_GENE.fa : edited sequences by gene

 Need to do some light edits of the sequence to make sure each sequences is labeled with the common name of the species (i.e. >RAT).
-Also, to make sure the name of the gene that the Makefile will recognize is in the informational header.
+- Make sure the name of the gene that the Makefile will recognize is in the informational header.
 For example, RNF212 needs to become RNF212A.
+- Make sure that the name of one gene isn't in the description of another (i.e. CCDC36).
+- Make sure that each file ends on a new line to prevent problems at 'cat' steps.

+## Align the sequences for each gene.

+1. Enter the command 'make' in the 'Data' folder:

+- The command 'make species' takes the raw data in the 'data' folder and makes a single file for each species (species.fa).
+- The command 'make master' combines all the species files (species.fa) into one large master file (master.fa).
+- The command 'make gene' takes the master file and makes a single file for each gene (gene.fa).

+Needs two custom python scripts: gene.py, pairwise.py

+Alternative - 'make gene_pw' makes pairwise alignments of two species designated in the Makefile.

+2. Enter the command 'make' in the 'Align' folder.

+Needs two programs: translatorX & muscle

 ## Re-check alignment.